Milt McColl: Medical career

 McColl graduated from Stanford University School of Medicine with an M.D. in 1988, after attending classes when the NFL was not in season.

 After completing his medical internship in 1989, McColl took a job as director of marketing and business development at orthopedic startup Origin Medsystems while waiting for a residency spot; he enjoyed that job enough to forgo a medical residency in order to pursue a career in medical devices.
 McColl was an executive at Boston Scientific for six years, first as clinical, regulatory, and quality vice president from 2001 to 2004, then as neurovascular division president from 2004 to 2007.
 McColl became a partner at New Leaf Venture Partners in 2007.

 From 2011 to 2015, McColl was CEO of Gauss Surgical, a business supported by StartX that raised nearly $12.5 million to develop a device that made real-time measurements of blood loss.
 After leaving Gauss, McColl returned to Stanford School of Medicine in 2015 to begin with the Stanford Health Care–O'Connor Hospital Family Medical Residency program.
 In 2019, McColl completed his residency at Santa Clara Valley Medical Center in San Jose in family medicine and family planning.

 Personal life

 His father Bill McColl, who played for Stanford and the Chicago Bears, became an orthopedic surgeon.
+His brother Duncan McColl also played, as did nephew Daniel McColl.

 McColl and his wife Cindy Emanuels live in Los Altos Hills, California.
 They have four sons.
 Their youngest son, Patrick, was drafted by the Oakland A's in the tenth round of the 2019 MLB Draft.